-Update and renovate your current toilet to a handicap toilet.
+Update and renovate your current toilet to a handicapped toilet.
 The height of a toilet in a handicapped bathroom should be between 17 inches and 19 inches.
-Mount grab bars on the bathroom wall or use a free standing grab bar adapter for the toilet.
+Mount grab bars on the bathroom wall or use a free-standing grab bar adapter for the toilet.
 These two adjustments to the toilet make it easier and safer to use.

 Wall Hanging Toilet